edwatson36/image-processing/src/cub200_utils/README.txt

 How to import into a notebook: from cub200_utils import *

-See cub_200_2011_preprocessing.ipynb notebook for full e2e use of the functions defined here and integration with a basic model.
+See notebooks/cub_200_2011_preprocessing.ipynb for full e2e use of the functions defined here and integration with a basic model.

 Disclaimers: